 Also known as rent loss or rent default insurance, it compensates you for loss of rent if your tenant refuses to pay you rent, abandons the property or has to be legally evicted.

-These types of landlord insurance will you cost a small percent of the monthly rent and the insurance firm may require you to screen your tenants with a professional tenant screening service such as Tenant Verification Service or E-Renter.
+These types of landlord insurance will you cost a small percent of the monthly rent and the insurance firm may require you to screen your tenants with a professional tenant screening service such as E-Renter.

 Even if you have the best landlord insurance, avoiding bad tenants will still be a top priority for you.
 That is why we recommend that you run credit checks on every tenant applicant to make sure that they are able and willing to pay you rent - Click here to learn how to run your tenant credit checks.